 Payfirma, a company that was founded by Michael Gokturk, provides small to multi-national corporations a payment platform for mobile, in-store, and e-commerce payments.
 Payfirma Mobile turns users’ iPhone into a hub for receiving credit card payments and keeping up growing business.

 Wealthsimple uses the internet to offer investment that is cheap to manage, safe, and predictable.
 The company provides each customer with an investment advisor who helps match investment to the customer’s risk tolerance and long-term goals.
 The Wealthsimple mobile app enables customers to track their investments at their leisure.
+To find out more about this autopilot investing platform read the in-depth Wealthsimple review.

 Grow formerly (Grouplend) is an online lending platform.
 The company gives their customers a better way to borrow: one that is faster, cheaper, convenient and cheaper than getting a loan from a bank.
 They have a best-in-class technology that brings borrowers and private investors in a convenient online platform that guarantees timely service and competitive rates.